Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 089 : October 15, 2018

-**Today's Progress** : Studied more about feature learning, also wrote a medium article about copying analog and digital.
+**Today's Progress** : Learned dexterous manipulation with reinforcement learning, also wrote a medium article about copying analog and digital.

 **Thoughts** : I am learning new things day by day.